Cache Creek Wilderness Run

 9

 Start of Kennedy Flats, where Cache Creek makes two horseshoe bends.
 Another fun rapid is at mile 9.2, near a large gravel bar on the right.
-Campsites abound in this area, some with good shade trees.
+Camping was good in this area, although many shade trees have burned down.
+A decent camp with “Friend of the River” plaque on a cottonwood tree is at 38°56'43" N 122°25'22" W near the halfway point of your trip.

 10.5

-Crack Canyon enters on the right, marking the end of Kennedy Flats.
+Crack Canyon enters on the right, in another horseshoe bend, marking the end of Kennedy Flats.

 11.5